-Chefs in training, female offenders at the Folsom Women’s Facility, graduated from the California Prison Industry Authority (CALPIA) Culinary Arts Management program on July 25.
+Chefs in training, female offenders at the Folsom Women’s Facility, graduated from the California Prison Industry Authority (CALPIA) Culinary Arts Management program July 25.

 CALPIA partners with CDCR and Cosumnes River College to provide a program where women can earn up to 13 college units completing courses such as introduction to Culinary Arts Management, Culinary Sanitation & Safety, Quantity Food Production, Food Theory and Preparation, and Culinary Customer Service.